Patrick-Bacza/Group-7---Project/README.md

 While this subject could be studied indefinitely, we decided the following questions to be the best topics for the project:

-- Do certain age groups tend to be more effected by mental health?
+- Do certain age groups tend to be more affected by mental health?
 (Stephen)
 - Are employers doing enough to address their employees' mental health disorders?
 (Patrick)
 - Do work conditions such as company size, remote work, and job type reflect on the number of those with mental health disorders?
 (Jay)
 - If you have a mental health condition, how much does it interfere with your work?
 (Hays)